Time Off | BizRun

-Curious about how your policy measures up?
+Curious about how your policy measures up with common PTO policies?
 Start by making sure it answers these questions.

 Is your policy clearly defined in your employee handbook?

-It may seem obvious, but is your PTO policy clear and straightforward?
+It may seem obvious, but is your paid time off policy clear and straightforward?
 You can’t expect employees to adhere to a policy if they aren’t certain what the expectations are.
 Even if you cover your policy in your new hire orientation, you want to also spell it out in writing in your employee handbook.

 Be sure your PTO policy includes details like:

 - Are the number of days based on years of service